JohanDegraeve/xdripswift/fastlane/testflight.md

 >
 > * generates a new Distribution Certificate if needed, or uses the existing one
 > * generates new profiles if needed, or uses existing ones
-> * creates credentials used during building if needed, or uses existing ones; these are stored in your Match-Secrets repository using the your MATCH_PASSWORD as the passphrase
+> * creates credentials used during building if needed, or uses existing ones.
+These are stored in your Match-Secrets repository using the your MATCH_PASSWORD as the passphrase

 ### Annual Certificate Renewal